frdeso/asm2binary/README.md

 --English--

-Compile assembly code into binary instruction that are understood by the VHDL multi-usage CPU designed during the digital circuit design class (INF3500) at Polytecnique Montréal.
+Compile assembly code into binary instruction that are understood by the VHDL multi-usage CPU designed during the digital circuit design class (INF3500) at Polytechnique Montréal.

 N.B.